metaleap/mojo/session/readme.md

 func (me *Ctx) WithKnownKits(do func(Kits))
 ```
 WithKnownKits runs `do` with all currently-known (loaded or not) `Kit`s passed
 to it.
 The `Kits` slice or its contents must not be written to.
-While `do` runs,
-the slice is blocked for updates triggered by file modifications etc. In other
-words, `WithKnownKits` establishes a protected context and may never be called
-within one.

 #### func (*Ctx) WithKnownKitsWhere